belliogluyasemin/poweruser_VM/README.md

 ### 4. Accessing the API
-As shown in the fastApi_VM.png file, the API can be accessed by connecting to the machine via the External IP Address.
+As shown in the fastApi_VM.png file, the API can be accessed by connecting to the VM via the External IP Address.